VAibhav1031/Real_Time_Translation/README.md

 ## Overview

-This project is a full-stack web application that acts as a real-time translation bridge between a doctor and a patient.
+This project is a  web application that acts as a real-time translation bridge between a doctor and a patient.
 It is designed as a focused prototype to demonstrate system design, AI integration, and practical engineering trade-offs under time constraints.

 The application supports a one-to-one doctor–patient conversation where messages (text) are automatically translated into the other participant’s language, logged for persistence, searchable, and summarizable using an LLM.